 - Processing integrity: System processing is complete, valid, accurate, timely, and authorized to meet your service organization’s objectives.

 - Confidentiality: Information designated as confidential is protected to meet your service organization’s objectives.

-- Privacy: Personal information is collected, used, retained, disclosed, and disposed of properly to meet your service organization’s objectives.
+- Privacy: Personal information is collected, used, retained, disclosed, and disposed of correctly to meet your service organization’s objectives.

 These categories above all share a common set of standard criteria.